Skip to content

 Transactions on Dusk

-Additionally, the transfer Contract supports both a UTXO and account-based model through Phoenix and Moonlight to handle transfers of the native currency, gas payments, and serve as a contract execution entry point.
+The Transfer Contract supports both a UTXO and account-based model through Phoenix and Moonlight to handle transfers of the native currency, gas payments, and serve as a contract execution entry point.

 Citadel